joshfire/woodman/getstarted.md

 layout: page
 ---

+Woodman is extremely easy to use: the only real difference with the usual `console` is that you will typically instantiate one logger per JavaScript module that you will then use as if it were the `console`.
+Controlling what gets logged where and how comes at a later stage through configuration.
+No need to worry about that to start using Woodman!

 ## <a id="web"></a>Using Woodman in a Web browser

 1. [Download Woodman](https://raw.github.com/joshfire/woodman/master/dist/woodman.js) or copy the `dist/woodman.js` file of this project to the JavaScript folder of your Web application.